 This is the one factor you have some personal control over, and, if you’re savvy, you could use it to your advantage to get ahead of the game.

-Conversely, when others are paralysed by fear and bargains abound, your confidence in the advice you’ve received from your buyer’s agent or other professional could see you snap up a fantastic property – without even breaking a sweat.
+When some are paralysed by fear and bargains abound, your confidence in the advice you’ve received from your buyer’s agent or other professional could see you snap up a fantastic property – without even breaking a sweat.

-It all started in 2016-7 when APRA restricted funding to investors, meaning the number of investors providing rental accommodation decreased.
+It all started in 2016-17 when APRA restricted funding to investors, meaning the number of investors providing rental accommodation decreased.

 However, during this time the average household size got smaller as many young renters fled share houses for the “safety” of one or two-bedroom apartments.